patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

  where $a_{a}$ is another constant.
 Importantly this gives zero if $N=Z$ as then $A=2Z$.

-If we look at how both the additional pairing and asymmetry terms in our model behave we see that they are capable of bringing us closer to the data.The asymmetry term makes the biggest difference at high $A$ whilst the pairing term brings us slightly closer at low $A$.
+If we look at how both the additional pairing and asymmetry terms in our model behave we see that they are capable of bringing us closer to the data.The asymmetry term makes the biggest difference at high $A$ whilst the pairing term brings us slightly closer at low $A$ and has smoothed out the fluctuations we saw at higher atomic mass.
 We can now predict the binding energies for most of the common nuclei to within a few percent which is not bad for still a relatively simple model!

 :::{figure-md} nucleon-pairing-digram
 <img src='figures/semf_goodness_withpairing.png' width="100%" alt="ldm_combined">

-Possible pairing states of protons, each possible energy state or 'level' can have two protons or neutrons inside it, provided their spins are opposite.
+Volume (V), Surface (S), Coulomb (C), Asymmetry (A), and Pairing (P) terms in the liquid drop model compared to the IAEA binding energy data.
 :::